· tutorials · 11 min read

 2. python-pdfkit

 python-pdfkit is a Python wrapper for the wkhtmltopdf utility, which uses Webkit to convert HTML to PDF.
+For a detailed guide on using python-pdfkit, see this article.

 Step 1: Install python-pdfkit